pairinteraction/pairinteraction/docs/modules.rst

 Alternatively, the same functionality can be accessed for using complex data type by replacing ``real`` with ``complex``.
 The two submodules are completely identical in their functionality, but only differ in the data type they use.

-All the available classes, methods and functions are documented below for the ``real`` data type, but the same classes, methods and functions are available for the complex data types as well.
+All the available classes, methods and functions are documented below:

-.. currentmodule:: pairinteraction.real
+.. currentmodule:: pairinteraction._wrapped

 .. rubric:: Database
 .. autosummary::